National infrastructure planning

 ImpactExpediting renewable energy access for 6 million people

-Just 25% of the total population in Sierra Leone had access to electricity as of 2021.
-Limited energy access hinders economic development, blocks access to essential services and reduces overall quality of life.
-The government set an ambitious policy target to increase access to electricity to 92% of its population by 2030.
+In 2021, only 25% of Sierra Leone’s population had access to electricity.
+Limited energy access holds back economic development, blocks essential services, and reduces quality of life.
+The government set an ambitious target: electricity access for 92% of the population by 2030.
+Reaching it means making the right infrastructure choice, grid extension, mini-grid, or standalone solar, for thousands of communities at once.

 Country-level energy infrastructure overview in VIDA.